Cardiac arrest is often fatal, but doctors say certain steps can boost survival odds

 To illustrate how a rapid response can make a big difference for patients like these, Anderson points to the example of a casino that was just 8 miles from where he worked.

-"If you fall down to the ground in a casino, they respond immediately" with CPR and defibrillation from an AED, Anderson says.
+"If you fall down to the ground in a casino, they respond immediately" with CPR and defibrillation from an AED, says Anderson, who is spokesman for the American College of Emergency Physicians.

 "I have taken care of countless people ... who have cardiac arrest at the casino and come [into the hospital] talking and awake," he says.